rokapet/trident_config/README.md

 This is the Klipper config of my Voron Trident 300 printer.
 The base of the config is the stock Voron Trident config, but there are many additional elements created by others, those I have just incorporated and use.
 Credit goes to the original authors.

-The printer is entirely self sourced.
-The config at this point should be considered a work-in-progress.
-Prints fine though.
+The printer is entirely self sourced. ~~The config at this point should be considered a work-in-progress.~~ Prints fine.
+More than 300 hours and counting...

 ## Components
  - Raspberry Pi 4 with MainSailOS 32bit
  - BigTreeTech electronics
      - BTT Octopus v1.1 (F446)
      - BTT TMC2209 v1.3
-     - BTT EBB36 v1.2
+     - BTT EBB36 v1.2 (heatsink on MCU and TMC chip as well)
      - BTT PiTFT50 v2
  - LDO frame
  - LDO steppers